MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/New-MgBetaGroupOwner.md

 ## SYNOPSIS
 Add an owner to an Office 365 group or security group through the owners navigation property.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupOwner](/powershell/module/Microsoft.Graph.Groups/New-MgGroupOwner?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)